Gabriel Woods

 Nutrition and Health Benefits

-A lean cut of meat, filet mignon is a good source of nutrition.
+A lean cut filet mignon is a good source of nutrition.
 A 100-gram serving (without any sauces) is:

-• Low in fat and cholesterol: Filet mignon contains just 24.6 grams of fat and 85 milligrams of cholesterol.
-This makes it a reasonable option for those looking to reduce their intake of bad fats and cholesterol [2].
+• Low in fat and cholesterol: According to a 2019 post from FoodData Centrail, filet mignon contains just 24.6 grams of fat and 85 milligrams of cholesterol, which makes it a reasonable option for those looking to reduce their intake of bad fats and cholesterol [2].

 • High in protein: A serving of filet mignon has about 23.9 grams of protein, which can help boost metabolism and build strong muscle tissue.